NicholasBourke/LeNet5/README.md

 An object-oriented approach was used, with classes for fully-connected, convolutional, and max-pooling layers, and the model itself.
 Each class has methods for forward/backward propagation and gradient update, with the necessary expressions for each determined by hand and hard-coded.

-Earlier versions had a self-coded convolution function, however for efficiency it was decided to use SciPy's signal.correlate function instead as the first version was too computationally expensive.
+The first version had a self-coded convolution function, however for efficiency it was decided to use SciPy's signal.correlate function instead for computational efficiency.

+The model has recently been extensively rewritten to be cleaner, more interpretable, and hopefully more efficient.
+This current version is yet to be trained (or as yet, fully tested), however the previous version achieved an accuracy of 83.7% on the MNIST dataset with almost no hyperparameter fine-tuning.
+The intention is to train the current version after more careful hyperparameter selection to attain a higher accuracy.